Updated on 26 Jul, 2023

 A DNS service, known as the Domain Name System, is responsible for mapping domain names to numeric IP addresses when computers attempt to connect to the internet.
 Typically, when a VPN is active, the DNS requests from the device are handled by a DNS program running on the VPN server.

-But UTunnel gives you a provision to use an external DNS server on your VPN server.
-Once an external DNS is enabled and configured, all DNS requests will be sent to it when a VPN connection is active.
-You can follow this guide to set up the external DNS.
+UTunnel provides you with the option to utilize an external DNS server on your VPN in place of the built-in DNS service.
+Once an external DNS is enabled and properly configured, all DNS requests will be directed to it when your VPN connection is active.

-6. In order to reflect these changes onto the VPN server, a service restart needs to be performed on the server.
+5. In order for the changes to reflect on the VPN server, a service restart needs to be performed on the server.
 Click on the Apply button on the prompt asking you to restart the service.

 For a cloud VPN server, the service restart will be performed automatically.
 But, in the case of an on-premise VPN server, you have to restart it manually.

 6. Please wait while the services on the VPN server is getting restarted.

 7. You will be notified on the message pane once the service restart is complete.
 You can now connect to the VPN server and all the DNS requests will be sent to the external DNS.